calint/tang-nano-9k--riscv--cache-psram/os/qa/README.md

 Test `console_application` by providing input from `test.in`.

-Input contains special characters such as backspace, left arrow, delete
+The input contains special characters such as backspace, delete, and the left and right arrows.